 In Lephalale, one-third of households do not have access to water in the dwelling or yard, but have to make use of community stand pipes.
 In Marapong this figure is somewhat lower (20% of households make use of community stand pipes) more than half of the households have access to water inside their dwelling.
-In ward 3 and town Lephalale, approximately 75% of households have access to water inside their dwelling, while 20% have a tap in the yard.
+In ward 3 and town Lephalale, approximately 75% of households have access to water inside their dwelling.
 The remainder makes use of community stand pipes.